willspencer805/pls-lottery/README.md

 **How:**

 1. ERC20 contract
     1. participants can exchange test ether for tokens
-        1. let’s us collect test eth from a bunch of different accounts
 2. ERC721 contract
     1. participants can exchange PLS tokens for entry tickets
         1. unlimited entries per wallet